NREL/EnergyPlus/doc/src/docs/EngineeringReference/13f-EncyclopaedicRefs.md

 #### Simulation and Control

-From the result of the zone simulation we have the heating/cooling demand on the unit <div img="image7166.txt">\({\dot Q_{z,req}}\)</div>.
+From the result of the zone simulation we have the heating/cooling demand on the unit <span>${\dot Q_{z,req}}$</span>.
 The first step is to decide whether the unit is on for the current time step.
 For a unit with a cycling fan, the entire unit is assumed to be off if there is no cooling load, the cooling load is very small (less than 1 watt), the unit is scheduled off, or the zone temperature is in the deadband.
 For a unit with a continuous flow the fan operates if the unit is scheduled on, whether or not there is a cooling demand.
 The coil however only operates if there is a cooling demand and the zone temperature is not in the deadband.

 If the unit is determined to be on, the next step is to find the unit part load fraction that will satisfy the cooling load.
 This is done in *ControlCycWindACOutput*.
 In this routine *CalcCyclingWindowAC*  is first called with part load fraction equal to 0, then with part load fraction equal to 1.
 These calls establish the minimum and maximum cooling output possible by the unit given the current conditions.
 An initial estimate of the part load fraction is then made:

 <div>\[PLF = ({\dot Q_{z,req}} - {\dot Q_{out,min}})/|{\dot Q_{out,max}} - {\dot Q_{out,min}}|\]</div>

-Since the unit’s cooling output is a nonlinear function of the part load fraction, this *PLF* will not give exactly the desired <div img="image7168.txt">\({\dot Q_{z,req}}\)</div>.
-To obtain the exact *PLF* that will give <div img="image7169.txt">\({\dot Q_{z,req}}\)</div>, it is necessary to iteratively call *CalcCyclingWindowAC*, varying *PLF* until the desired cooling output is obtained, within the error tolerance specified by the user in the input.
+Since the unit’s cooling output is a nonlinear function of the part load fraction, this *PLF* will not give exactly the desired <span>${\dot Q_{z,req}}$</span>.
+To obtain the exact *PLF* that will give <span>${\dot Q_{z,req}}$</span>, it is necessary to iteratively call *CalcCyclingWindowAC*, varying *PLF* until the desired cooling output is obtained, within the error tolerance specified by the user in the input.

 Once *PLF* is determined, *ControlCycWindACOutput* is exited.
 One last call to *CalcCyclingWindowAC* is made to establish the final outlet conditions at the unit’s air outlet node.
 Finally, the inlet and outlet node conditions are used to calculate the reporting variables: sensible and total cooling output.